oit-ipbl/robots/preparation/preparation.md

 ## Terminate the simulator

-Press `Ctrl+C` on the linux console which launched the simulator.
+Press `Ctrl+C` on the linux emulator which launched the simulator.

 ## Referecne